realblobii/FOOSIEngine/README.md

 Generally, object classes are created in a JSON file, and defined in a header/CPP file.
 The JSON file mainly initiates the objects and gives things like textures or variables to sub-classes, whereas the C++ will ensure the main class will work in the engine.
 If you don't have a class in both JSON and C++, the Object Loader will tend to fail.
 We plan to automate this in future versions via commandline TUI, or a bespoke GUI.

 ## The Registry
 FOOSIE uses a system called the object registry.
 Rather than having a child-parent system, each object within FOOSIE is equal.
-If you wish for one object to follow another, you can `ObjManager::tether()` to it \[WIP].
+If you wish for one object to follow another, you can `objManager::tether()` to it \[WIP].

 ### Accessing the Registry
-The Registry is a child vector of the `ObjManager` class andsoforth can be accessed via `engine->objMgr`.
+The Registry is a child vector of the `objManager` class andsoforth can be accessed via `engine->objMgr`.
 If you wish to sort the registry or move it around in any other way than adding or removing objects from the world, it is advised to create a copy with it instead of using a direct pointer to avoid upsetting object logic.
 Nobody wants a world that won't render.

 ### Adding/Removing objects
 So far, adding objects is as easy as `objManager::instantiate()` for your object!
 Though, I would recommend using Tilemaps for `tile` objects.
 Again, this will be updated when I add a simple registry object destroyer.
 Project is very WIP at the moment.